 Meeting new people while travelling or on a working holiday in New Zealand is especially easy in backpacker hostels, as you are with like-minded people.
-There are also tourism companies, like working holiday travel programs and the hop-on hop-off buses, where you are certain to meet other solo travellers too.
+There are also tourism companies, like working holiday travel programs and the hop-on hop-off buses like Kiwi Experience, where you are certain to meet other solo travellers too.
 Find out more ways to meet people here.

 With the working holiday visa in New Zealand, you are entitled to work and travel.
 This means making some work mates along the way!
 Honestly, these are just some of the situations where you meet people.
 You’re even likely to make friends in the unlikeliest of places.
 That’s the beauty of travelling.